Cyrus hasn’t put a foot wrong with its CD players for as long as we can remember. It’d be fair to say that its track record has been phenomenal.

 This means having a slot disc loader, a more stable clock and the latest version of its customary Servo Evolution disc-reading engine, which relies more on reading the data correctly the first time than on error correction to colour in the blanks.

 The company claims the new transport now has as much as 20 per cent fewer CD reading errors than any other off-the-shelf alternatives it found – and the amount of detail it grabs from the music goes a long way to prove it.

 The new transport is, however, a little noisy when loading a disc, though as silent as you’d hope it would be during playback.

 Found at the back of the system are two pairs of analogue outputs and standard digital optical and coaxial outputs.

 True to Cyrus fashion, upgrades can also be achieved by connecting to the company’s PSX-R external power supply for naturally more power, clarity and detail.

 But we’re certain you’ll be happy with the CDi alone for a long time to come.

-We’re hugely impressed with the CDi and we’re confident you won’t find a more entertaining, more revealing player until you near the £1500 mark.
+We’re hugely impressed with the CDi and confident you won’t find a more entertaining, more revealing player until you near the, well, CDi-XR.